The Best 12 and 14 Inch Bikes for 3 Year Olds

 3 year old on Raleigh Jazzi 12 inch bike.
 One image sitting on seat with feet flat on the ground, the other she's on her tip toes.

-Geometry – The Problem with 12 Inch Bikes
+Geometry – A Common Problem with 12 Inch Bikes

 Small Wheels Lead to Cramped Pedal Stroke

-The biggest problem lies in the fact that the center axle of 12 inch wheels are much closer to the ground than on larger wheels.
-In order to make room for the crank arms and pedals, the bottom bracket (where the crank arm attaches to the frame), has to be moved up on the bike.
+The biggest problem lies in the fact that the center axle of 12 inch wheels are much closer to the ground than on larger 14 inch wheels.
+To make room for the crank arms and pedals on 12 inch bikes, the bottom bracket (where the crank arm attaches to the frame), has to be moved up on the bike.

 Side by side image of the rear of a 12 inch bike and a 14 inch bike.
 Shows the raised bottom bracket on the 12 inch in relation to the rear axle.

 While this makes room for the pedals on the downswing, you lose over an inch of space on the upswing, creating a cramped leg position.
-With less space for the upswing, the child’s knees are at a much sharper and much less efficient angle to apply maximum force on the downswing.
+With less space for the upswing, the child’s knees are at a much sharper and much less efficient angle to apply maximum force on the downswing (as shown on the blue bike below).

 Side by side image of child's leg at the top swing of their pedal stroke on a 12 inch bike and a 14 inch bike.
 The child's leg is cramped on the 12 inch bike.